Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: The Proposed Method

 where $y$ denotes the ground truth value, $p$ denotes the predicted value, $p_m=\mathrm{max}(p-c, 0)$ represents the shifted probability for hard negative samples, and $\gamma+$, $\gamma-$ and $c$ are hyperparameters.

 The overall loss function is formulated as follows:

-where $\lambda_1$ and $\lambda_2$ are hyperparameters.
-The first term imposes constraints solely on the refined predictions $Y^1$ with respect to the known ground-truth labels $Y$; the second term encourages the model to self-correct using pseudo-labels.
-By integrating label recovery and smantic feature learning into a collaborative loop, our method enhances both the discriminability of image features and the accuracy of recovered labels.
-The entire framework undergoes end-to-end training using the $\mathrm{ASL}$\cite{9710171} loss, which effectively combines real and recovered annotations.
+where $\lambda_1$ and $\lambda_2$ are balancing hyperparameters.
+The first term constrains the refined predictions $Y^1$ using the original ground-truth labels $Y$, while the second term enables self-correction by aligning the coarse predictions $Y^0$ with the reconstructed pseudo-labels $\tilde{Y}$.
+By integrating label recovery and semantic feature learning into a collaborative loop, our approach enhances both the discriminability of visual representations and the accuracy of the recovered label set.
+The entire framework is trained end-to-end using the $\mathrm{ASL}$\cite{re35} loss, which effectively leverages both original and recovered annotations.